 What Is Form N–400?

 The United States Citizenship and Immigration Services give out a form called N–400 to whoever wishes to become a natural citizen.
-This is not a single–page application.
-Instead, it is over 20 pages long and has 18 separate sections asking the applicant for many details about their lives to determine if their application should be accepted.

 The N-400 form has 18 separate sections that require your answers.
 However, you are not required to answer every question.
 Unnecessary answers must be avoided, and you should only answer questions that are applicable in your situation and simply write NA on all remaining questions.